rubikorg/rubikorg.github.io/content/guides/rubik-sources.md

 This topic holds the culmunation of guides, docs, and videos about Rubik.
 Since Rubik is an young project yet to set foot on production you will always have a lack of resources and places to look for Projects.

-Below are some list of resources to browse through:
+Below are some list of resources to browse through or watch:

 | Type | Purpose | URL |
 |-----------|-----|-------|